Climate-Friendly and Equitable Communities

 Your Survey in which it is stated that the State has adopted rules that necessitate drastic changes in City parking rules, seems to significantly overstate the mandates of the State.
 I read the State position as requiring "Parking B" Parking Regulation Improvement.
 That "Task Summary" does not require the City to do what is stated and implied by the Survey.
 Please explain.
 Thank you

-JDRick asked almost 1 year ago
+JDRick asked over 1 year ago

 Thank you for your interest in CFEC Parking Reform.
 I will try to answer this as comprehensively as I can.
 The Land Conservation and Development Commission adopted the Climate-Friendly and Equitable Communities rules in July 2022.
 The first component of the rules to be implemented is Parking Reform.
 Here is a short summary* from the Department of Land Conservation and Development.
 The rules are made up of several distinct parts – some of which have already gone into effect: